 The gross saving (B.8g) of Government (S.13) was €133m in the first quarter of the year, up from -€1m in the equivalent period last year.
 On the income side, indirect taxes (D.2, such as VAT) were up by €492m and direct taxes (D.5, mainly income tax and corporation tax) increased by €291m.
 These increases were offset on the expenditure side by growth in final consumption (P.3) which was up by €505m and transfers (D.7, such as EU contributions) which increased by €306m.
 Net borrowing (B.9) was largely unchanged (€1,804m compared to €1,814m in the first quarter of last year).

-Non-Financial (S.11) and Financial (S.12) Corporations
+Non-financial (S.11) and Financial (S.12) Corporations

-Rest of World Sector (S.2)
+Rest of the World Sector (S.2)

-The net borrowing (B.9) by the rest of the world from Ireland amounted to €10,218m in 2017, compared with a net borrowing of €4,128m in 2016.
-This net borrowing is the equal and opposite of the total Irish economy's lending, and the changes are dominated by the large transactions of the non-financial corporations.
+The net borrowing (B.9) by the rest of the world from Ireland amounted to €4,247m in Q1 2019 compared to net borrowing of €10,889m in Q1 2018, a change of €6,642m.
+This change is largely explained by the purchases from abroad of non-produced non-financial assets by NFCs, referred to above.